notsamj/Personal-Projects/README.md

 ### Other Projects

 ### Individual
-I have made a simple game using JavaScript and the P5 Library. https://github.com/notsamj/LobsterAceWW2/
+I have made a simple game using JavaScript. https://github.com/notsamj/LobsterAceWW2/

 ### Group